siobhanlgorman/80s-Mixtape-Quiz/README.md

 Colours - 80s colours - purple, turquoise Used values from [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel)
 Font colour charcoal #36454F
 Background image of cassettes (see credits) to fit the title theme of an eighties mixtape.
+Navigation buttons were styled with icons representing the buttons on a cassette player.
 ## Features
 ### Existing Features